tojamvti/test_flask/README.md

 Functionality and Function Naming:

+get_db():

+    Description: Opens database if it wasn't open before

+close_db():

+    Description: After closing application ensures that database is closed if not it closes it

+index():

+    Description: Renders main paige displaying welcome message with photo.

 recipe_list():

-    Description: Renders the main page displaying a list of recipes.
+    Description: Renders Recipe List page displaying a list of recipes.
     Functionality:
     Retrieves all recipes from the database.
-    Organizes recipes into cards with a responsive layout.
+    Organizes recipes into table with show image, edit and delete option.

 add_recipe():